cms-tau-pog/TauFW/PicoProducer/README.md

 ### Why do my jobs fail ?

 First make sure it runs locally with `pico.py run`.
-You can find out the reason by looking into the job log files.
+If it runs locally, but your jobs still fail, you can find out the reason by looking into the job log files.
 You can find them in `jobdir`, or via
 ```
 pico.py status -c mutau -y 2018
 ```